Haoyang113/UPose/README.md

 ## Installation

 ### MediaPipe
 The mediapipe tracking works in Python.
-It is recomended you install miniconda, a minimal version of Anaconda, in order to keep the python setup of this project separate from other python installations in your computer. https://www.anaconda.com/docs/getting-started/miniconda/install
+It is recomended that you install miniconda, a minimal version of Anaconda, in order to keep the python setup of this project separate from other python installations in your computer. https://www.anaconda.com/docs/getting-started/miniconda/install

 You can verify your miniconda installation by:
 ```